Documentation Home

 ANALYZE TABLE generates table statistics:

-• ANALYZE TABLE without either HISTOGRAM clause performs a key distribution analysis and stores the distribution for the named table or tables.
+• ANALYZE TABLE without any HISTOGRAM clause performs a key distribution analysis and stores the distribution for the named table or tables.
 For MyISAM tables, ANALYZE TABLE for key distribution analysis is equivalent to using myisamchk --analyze.

 • ANALYZE TABLE with the UPDATE HISTOGRAM clause generates histogram statistics for the named table columns and stores them in the data dictionary.
 Only one table name is permitted with this syntax.
 MySQL also supports setting the histogram of a single column to a user-defined JSON value.